vltansky/cursor-conversations-mcp/README.md

 The entire system is designed to be both powerful and context-efficient:

 ### **Data Access Process**
-1. **Full Content Analysis**: All tools access complete conversation data including:
+1. **Full Content Analysis**: All tools access complete chat data including:
    - Complete message text and code blocks
    - File references and folder paths
    - Conversation metadata and titles